MLH-Fellowship/pod-3.1.0-Sketch2Code/README.md

 - ```Sketch to Code``` provides code snippet for UIElements in Swift & SwiftUI.
 - ```Text to Code``` generates code snippet based on text provided.
 - ```Save Snippet``` used to save code snippet.

+#Sponsor Technology
+We used domain.com to create and launch server with the codebase we have right now.
+We used Cockroach DB for storing and retrieving some information in real-time, but one can also use any kind of database they wish to like Firebase Realtime database.

 # Tech Stacks 🖥